kevbite/kevbite.github.io/_posts/2020-09-25-combining-two-sorted-generic-enumerables-in-csharp.md

 }
 ```

-Now we've got that final test passing, we should be fairly confident that our `Combine` method will our with any set of generics.
+Now we've got that final test passing, we should be fairly confident that our `Combine` method will work with any set of generics.

 ## Alternative Technique